Denis535/CleanArchitectureGameFramework/Packages/com.denis535.clean-architecture-game-framework/Readme.md

 ## Namespaces
 - Framework - the root.
     - Program              - the entry point.
-- Framework.UI - the user interface.
+- Framework.UI - the presentation.
     - UITheme              - the audio theme.
     - UIPlayList           - the audio playlist
     - UIScreen             - the graphics user interface.
 The user interface consists of the widget tree and the visual element tree.